 - Lose your phone

-A physical security key is a small device that you can buy to help prove it’s you signing in.
+A physical security key is a small device that you can buy to help verify it’s you when you sign in.
 When we need to make sure it’s you, you can simply connect the key to your phone, tablet, or computer.
 Order your security keys.

-You may also be able to use the security key built in to a compatible phone to sign in to new devices.
+To sign in to new devices, you may also use the security key built in to a compatible phone.

 Tip: Security keys help protect your Google Account from phishing attacks, when a hacker tries to trick you into giving them your password or other personal information.
 Learn more about phishing attacks.

-You can set up Google Authenticator or another app that creates one-time verification codes when you don’t have an internet connection or mobile service.
+When you don't have an internet connection or mobile service, you can set up Google Authenticator or another app that creates one-time verification codes.